Aunkush21/Broswer-Games/README.md

-These two repo contains the two folders, inside which are the two ragebaiting games created by me :)
+This repo contains the two folders, inside which are the two ragebaiting games created by me :)